-Leesa sells is a bed-in-a-box company based in the US, where they manufacture the Leesa mattress complying with the CertiPUR-US standards for quality and toxicity reduction.
+Leesa is a bed-in-a-box company based in the US, where they produce this bed complying with the CertiPUR-US standards for quality and toxicity reduction.
 The package is also delivered right to the doorstep.

-The Eve mattress delivers top-of-the-range finesse at a surprising price, receiving excellent reviews across the globe—particularly in the US and UK.
+Eve delivers top-of-the-range finesse at a surprising price, receiving excellent reviews across the globe—particularly in the US and UK.

 The mattress packs breathable cooling and contouring memory layer for increased comfort, safety, health and quality sleep.
 The three-layer, overall support base is thick and plush, which offers good support for almost every sleeper’s style of napping and pressure points.

 Eve is made to be a one-stop sleeping surface solution and works on all types and sizes.
 To test this, discerning sleepers get a 100-day money back home trial offer to get the fee for Eve first hand.